Chapter 6 Hierarchical (mixed) models

 ## [9] 2.241556

-In particular, note the conditional mode for the intercept for beach 1, which is 2.871.
-This conditional mode is shrunken back towards the average intercept, compared to the intercept for this beach in the fixed-effects model.
+The conditional mode for the intercept for beach 1 is 2.871, which is shrunken back towards the average intercept, compared to the intercept for this beach in the fixed-effects model.

 To visualize the model, we will again make a plot that shows the conditional modes of the fit for each beach.
 We can also add a line for the average relationship across the population of beaches.